Exchange of worn or damaged litas

 – money is exchanged – money is neither exchanged nor reimbursed

 If there are any doubts regarding the genuineness or acceptability of litas, an acceptability evaluation is performed.
 For this you will have to fill out a request form (available at the Bank of Lithuania cash offices).
-You will receive our conclusion, determining whether your litas will be exchanged or not, within 30 days.
+You will receive our conclusion, determining whether your litas will be exchanged or not, within 20 business days.

 If the acceptability evaluation shows that the banknotes are counterfeit, deliberately damaged or stained with special ink used for protection against theft, their value will not be reimbursed and they will not be redeemed.